lee8oi/easygo/README.md

 # EasyGo

-Custom bash scripts for installing & removing Go (golang.org) and LiteIDE.
+Custom bash scripts for easy installation & removal of Go and LiteIDE X22.

 #### Features:
 * tested in Ubuntu 14.04